 Possession has become a huge trend in football coaching.
 But are we educating our young players to retain the ball well enough?
 Is our practice design representative of the game?
-UEFA A licensed academy coach, Dan Wright discusses how we can help our players master 1v1s and cites Renato Sanches & Alexis Sanchez as examples of players excelling in this area.
+PDP Technical Advisor, Dan Wright discusses how we can help our players master 1v1s and cites Renato Sanches & Alexis Sanchez as examples of players excelling in this area.

 Most coaches practice 1v1’s but are we doing it right and more importantly are we meeting the demands of the game?

 Recently I produced two videos, highlighting superb moments of individual possession; the first was Portugal’s Renato Sanches and the second was Arsenal’s star man, Alexis Sanchez.
 In both instances, the player in possession shows the ability to receive the ball under intense pressure and wriggle away with ease, using two very different, but equally devastating skill sets.